 NetSuite comes with hundreds of pre-built reports and the ability to build your own custom reports, so why would you want to put your NetSuite data into Excel?
 Simply put, the familiarity and flexibility of Excel is what makes it such a strong tool, and it is likely what your finance team will be the most experienced in using.

-By having both tools linked together, you always have the latest NetSuite data right in Excel with the ability to report on it in the way that best suits your business.
+By integrating NetSuite and Excel, you always have the ability to easily retrieve latest NetSuite data right in Excel with the ability to report on it in the way that best suits your business.

 Connecting NetSuite to Excel using ODBC